paulog/metaskills.net/_posts/2013-01-05-in-loving-memory-kenneth-earle-collins.md

 <span class="photofancy floatl mr20">
   <img src="/assets/dad-with-lois.jpg" alt="Kenneth Earle Collins - With Wife Lois Collins At My Wedding" width="227" height="170" />
 </span>
 After getting divorced in 1991, my Dad eventually remarried in July 2006 to Lois V. Collins.
 Dad and Lois met at a Parents Without Partners (PWP) group and dated for some time.
-Lois is a real class act and took car of my Dad during his last few years while battling his lung cancer.
-I can not count the number of times she would drive them both to his favorite destinations or out of State trips.
+Lois is a real class act and took care of my Dad during his last few years while battling lung cancer.
+I can not count the number of times she would drive them both to his favorite destinations or other out of state trips.
 Lois will always be a Collins and is family to me.
 I love her dearly.

 ## Stories